 VFDs control motor operation by varying the frequency and voltage supplied to the motor, enabling precise speed and torque modulation that matches real-time load demands.
 Beyond improved process control, VFDs significantly reduce mechanical stress through soft-start capabilities and controlled ramping, minimizing wear on motor bearings, couplings, and driven equipment.

-Power Protection and Supply Circuit Design
+Technical Focus: Power Protection and Supply Circuit Design (Still In Process)

 Protecting circuits from transients and electrical over stress (EOS) represents a core responsibility in electrical engineering practice.
 EOS events originate from diverse sources including reverse polarity connections, short circuits, lightning-induced surges, electrostatic discharge, and various other electrical anomalies that can compromise circuit integrity.